 Laurent has authored numerous articles on community development and human resource management.
 He has presented challenging topics at conferences and seminars hosted by SARM and SUMA, the University of Saskatchewan, the Federal Department of Communications, the Canadian Institute of Planners, and other professional organizations.
 He has served as President of the Association of Professional Community Planners of Saskatchewan (APCPS) and represented the provincial affiliate on the National Council of the Canadian Institute of Planners.

 Laurent is currently involved on a number of international projects, providing advice to local governments with respect to capacity development, local governance, and strategic advocacy work.
-To date, these projects have taken him to Jamaica, Namibia, Sri Lanka, Ukraine, Burkina Faso, France and Haiti.
+To date, these projects have taken him to Jamaica, Namibia, Sri Lanka, Ukraine, Burkina Faso, France, and Haiti.

 Laurent is also one of the architects responsible for designing and launching SUMAssure, a very successful insurance reciprocal owned by Saskatchewan urban municipalities.

 In co-operation with provincial officials, Laurent also guided SUMA through successful negotiations leading to the implementation of one of the strongest Provincial-Municipal revenue sharing programs in the country, the Municipal Operating Grant.
 To date, this program brings the equivalent of 20 per cent of Provincial Sales Tax revenues to the municipal sector.
+As a result, Saskatchewan is the only Canadian jurisdiction where consumption tax is accessed by local governments as a significant revenue stream.

 SUMA Internal Committees: